Dawn's Quilting Room

 A friend and I joined a knitting/crochet group, and we love it.
 It is so relaxing to sit and chat with everyone while working on our projects.
 My friend just finished a beautiful crocheted baby blanket in a star shape as a gift.

 Originally, she was going to crochet the blanket using only the purple yarn.
-But the yarn didn't go as far as she thought it would, and she couldn't find a skein of it anywhere to buy.
+But the yarn didn't go as far as she thought it would, and she couldn't find another skein of it anywhere to buy.
 So she chose a white yarn as a border.
 I love this star blanket!
 I'm sure the baby's mother will too.
 Here is a link to the pattern she used.

 (Crocheted baby blanket in a star shape.)